The Complete Guide To Chargeback Protections & Management For Merchants

 The oddly named “friendly fraud” chargebacks occur when the customer, who made the purchase with their own card, disputes the charge directly with their bank rather than with you, the merchant.
 Though this can happen with POS transactions, it’s significantly more frequent with eCommerce transactions and one of the major reasons those transactions are more costly.
 Friendly fraud, though difficult to stop, can often be mitigated with strong return policies and good customer service.
 You’ll also want good representation to help you argue your case during the dispute.

-Merchant error can be avoided with best practices for inventory management, shipping processes, and a good customer management system.
-You’ll also want to be quick about refunds so your customers will come to you with complaints rather than going straight to their bank.
+Likewise, you’ll also want to be quick about refunds so your customers will come to you with complaints rather than going straight to their bank.
+You may be able to cut the payment processor out of the process entirely.

-Friendly fraud poses the greatest challenge in terms of prevention.
-As is the case with merchant error, you’ll want to have a refund system that encourages customers to come to you first.
-You’ll also want to familiarize yourself with chargeback representment.
 When you receive notice of a chargeback–and you think the transaction is valid–you can submit that transaction to your acquiring bank.
 Your bank can then contest the chargeback with the issuing bank.
 Chargeback representment allows you to select from a series of “codes” that each describes a valid reason for overturning the chargeback.
 Collecting additional security measures like AVS and CVV can help establish your case.

 So what do chargeback protection services look like in practice?
 Let’s take a look at how some of the bigger names handle it.

-Stripe Chargeback Protection
+Stripe Chargeback Prevention

 The system identifies high-risk buyers during an eCommerce transaction and requires them to submit additional information.
 Low-risk buyers get a faster, streamlined checkout process.
 If the high-risk charge is flagged as a sufficient threat it might be declined.
 In some cases, Stripe may allow you to manually override the objection, but be aware that that transaction will no longer be eligible for chargeback protection.